Keyboard shortcuts

 The traits are:

-• CodecTraits: Defines the codec configuration creation method, the unique zarrs codec identifier, and some hints related to partial decoding.
+• CodecTraits: Defines the codec configuration creation method, the unique zarrs codec identifier, and capabilities related to partial decoding/encoding.

 • ArrayCodecTraits: defines the recommended_concurrency and partial_decode_granularity.